 Collaborate web conferencing allows invited conference attendees to hold audio conversations, share documents or applications, share computer screens, and collaborate.
 Collaborate is used by Oregon Tech online faculty in their online courses to offer online office hours, present course material to students in real time, allow guest speakers to talk to their classes, and offer tutoring sessions for students who need additional help.
 Collaboration using Collaborate is limited mainly by your imagination.
 Collaborate is available for use by Oregon Tech faculty at any campus location.

-If you decide that you want to use Collaborate in your class, contact the Distance Ed office and a staff member will schedule a Collaborate training session for you.
+If you decide that you want to use Collaborate in your class, contact the Online office and a staff member will schedule a Collaborate training session for you.
 Collaborate user manuals have been developed and are attached to this webpage.
-The Distance Ed staff person will help you learn how to use Collaborate so that you can conduct a web conference by yourself with expertise and confidence.
-For assistance with Collaborate, call the Oregon Tech Distance Education office at 541-885-1124.
+The Online staff person will help you learn how to use Collaborate so that you can conduct a web conference by yourself with expertise and confidence.